fedoco/apple-slicer/README.md

 It breaks up App Store sales by country and assigns them to the specific Apple subsidiary which is legally accountable for them – for example,  *Apple Canada, Inc.* for Canadian or *iTunes K.K.* for Japanese sales.
 The information which country is managed by which Apple subsidiary is taken from Schedule 2, Exhibit A of Apple's *Paid Applications* contract you signed when starting your App Store business.

-You can use the output of the script to help genereating *Reverse Charge* invoices for accounting and also in order to correctly issue your *Recapitulative Statements*.
+You can use the output of the script to help genereating *Reverse Charge* invoices for accounting and also in order to correctly issue your *EC Sales Lists*.

 ## How?